ddxfish/webby-smebby/README.md

 # Webby - Website Uptime Checker

 Webby is a desktop application for monitoring website uptime and availability.
-Built with PyQt5, it provides a clean, intuitive interface to track the status of multiple websites simultaneously.
-Webby performs comprehensive health checks including DNS resolution, SSL certificate validation, HTTP response codes, and content validation, allowing you to quickly identify and respond to outages.
+Built with PyQt5, it provides a straightforward interface to track the status of multiple websites.
+It performs basic health checks including DNS resolution, SSL certificate validation, HTTP response codes, and content validation, helping you identify potential website issues.
+While suitable for digital signage and personal monitoring, it's not intended to replace dedicated enterprise-level uptime services.

 ![image](https://github.com/user-attachments/assets/5f06cc62-b307-49f7-810d-46676efc846f)

 ## Features